teenager using laptop anonymous cloud storage

 How Does AnonVault Actually Work?
 A Simple Breakdown

 Imagine you write a letter, put it in a box, and lock it with a unique, unbreakable key.
 You then send this locked box to a friend.
-Only your friend, who has the identical key, can open it.
+Only your friend — who has the identical key, can open it.
 No one in between—not the mail carrier, not the post office—can peek inside.
-This is essentially how end-to-end encryption works.
+Here’s basically how end-to-end encryption works.

 Here’s the process: